The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/savage-encounter-tips.md

 Hold your third Delirium use to align with Trick Attack, and/or to avoid losing hits as the boss jumps for Darkest Dance.
 You can afford to drift Delirium by about 20 seconds total before Advanced Relativity.

 Do *not* precast Living Shadow at Intermediate Relativity, as the stun will last past its startup phase and cause it to lose attacks.

+You will gain about 2600 mana during Advanced Relativity, so plan accordingly.